bodasadallah/blog/content/posts/applied_deep_learning/index.md

 - this means if our context size in 5 words, we will consider all previous context in the forward, but only calculate the gradient for jsut these last 5 words

 - in order for this to work, they made relative position encoding

+## XLNet

+- the idea is that they wanted to gather the two ideas of Autoenconding and autoregressive language modeling

+- they did that by applying different permutations for the input sequence, instead of jsut the forward and backward products

+## T5
+- it's a text to text model (seq-to-seq)
+- in Bert model used to be biased towards mask tokens, so they masked with many different masks
+- they masked consequtive tokens, not just one token per mask
+- Uses Prefix LM masking strategy
+- uses sentence-piece tokenization (uni-gram encoding)